Three Dog Night discography

 Three Dog Night's original recordings were released by ABC Dunhill Records, except for 1983's It's a Jungle, which was released by Passport.
 In the mid-1970s, executives at ABC Dunhill discarded their multi-track recordings and mono masters to save storage space in a cost-cutting measure.
 As a result, all re-issues on CD were remastered using album masters.

-The group scored 11 top ten hits on the Billboard Hot 100 chart, including three that hit number one: Joy to the World, Mama Told Me Not to Come and Black and White.
-Joy to the World was the top song on the Billboard Year-End Hot 100 singles of 1971.
-Seven of the group's albums were certified gold by the RIAA and their first LP, Three Dog Night, was certified platinum.
+The group scored 11 top ten hits on the Billboard Hot 100 chart, including three that hit number one: "Joy to the World", "Mama Told Me Not to Come" and "Black and White".
+"Joy to the World" was the top song on the Billboard Year-End Hot 100 singles of 1971 and in Canada's RPM magazine.
+In Canada they had 15 in the Top 10.
+Seven of the group's albums were certified gold by the RIAA and their debut studio album, Three Dog Night (1968), was certified platinum.